pauliuszaleckas/kaunas-tvarkosi/README.md

 # kaunas-tvarkosi
-Interactive map of streets, parks and etc. (re)constructions in Kaunas city, Lithuania
+Interactive map of streets, parks and etc. (re)constructions in Kaunas city, Lithuania.

+See it in action here: http://kaunas-tvarkosi.zaleckas.lt

 ## Deployment
 All website is made from static content.